 - Any other symptoms typical for you

-- For children this can also show up as bedwetting, moodiness, tiredness, restlessness and any other symptoms typical to your child
+- For children, this can also show up as bedwetting, moodiness, tiredness, restlessness and any other symptoms typical to your child

 Introducing the probiotic slowly and increasing incrementally every few days to a week is a good practice.

-The Best Probiotic Supplement Brands
+Best Brands (updated)

 I hope you find this information helpful in assisting you to source the best probiotic supplement possible for the health of your family!